YoKarson/maplemediav1/README.md

-Amygoes is a social media website designed for the twitch streamer SuperAmyy No account is required to view the site.
+Amygos is a social media website designed for the Twitch streamer SuperAmyy No account is required to view the site.
 If you would like to demo the website you may login with a guest email/pass
 email: guest@gmail.com